WendyJ22/Pose_Detector/README.md

-# Posure Estimation
+# Posture Estimation
 The goal of human posture estimation is to infer the posture information of the human body in three-dimensional space based on image or video data, including bone structure, joint angle and body parts.
-Therefore, the detection of key points of human bones is the basis of many computer vision tasks, such as action classification, abnormal behaviour detection, and automatic driving.
+Using an ML model to estimate the spatial locations of key body joints is the basis of many computer vision tasks, such as action classification, abnormal behaviour detection, and automatic driving.

 ## Installation instructions